Growth Metrics

 • For the quarter ending Q2 2025, Long-Term Debt Issuances changed N/A year-over-year to $1.2 billion, compared with a TTM value of $1.2 billion through Dec 2025, down 59.77%, and an annual FY2025 reading of $1.2 billion, down 59.77% over the prior year.

-• Long-Term Debt Issuances was $1.2 billion for Q2 2025 at Texas Instruments, down from $3.0 billion in the prior quarter.
+• Long-Term Debt Issuances for Q2 2025 was $1.2 billion at Texas Instruments, down from $3.0 billion in the prior quarter.

-• Across five years, Long-Term Debt Issuances topped out at $3.0 billion in Q1 2024 and bottomed at $799.0 million in Q4 2022.
+• The five-year high for Long-Term Debt Issuances was $3.0 billion in Q1 2024, with the low at $799.0 million in Q4 2022.

 • Average Long-Term Debt Issuances over 5 years is $1.6 billion, with a median of $1.4 billion recorded in 2021.

-• Peak annual rise in Long-Term Debt Issuances hit 112.86% in 2024, while the deepest fall reached 112.86% in 2024.
+• Biggest YoY gain for Long-Term Debt Issuances was 112.86% in 2024; the steepest drop was 112.86% in 2024.

-• Year by year, Long-Term Debt Issuances stood at $1.5 billion in 2021, then tumbled by 46.56% to $799.0 million in 2022, then skyrocketed by 100.25% to $1.6 billion in 2023, then surged by 86.25% to $3.0 billion in 2024, then crashed by 59.77% to $1.2 billion in 2025.
+• Tracing TXN's Long-Term Debt Issuances over 5 years: stood at $1.5 billion in 2021, then tumbled by 46.56% to $799.0 million in 2022, then skyrocketed by 100.25% to $1.6 billion in 2023, then surged by 86.25% to $3.0 billion in 2024, then crashed by 59.77% to $1.2 billion in 2025.